Stewart-Okwaro/docPatAppointment-system/README.md

-# UNEP Information Technology Section Assessment
+# UNEP Information Technology Section Assessment using laravel.
 ## Note: Make sure you have git and laravel installed locally on your computer first.
 open a folder in an IDE of your choice and run the following: